PayamDiba/CIMLA/README.md

 ### data:
 **path_g1:** *{string, required}*
 > Directory of the observational data for group 1.
+Data must be stored with rows as samples and columns as variables, also header (column names) and row names are required.

+**path_g2:** *{string, required}*
-Data should be stored with rows as samples and columns as variables, also header (column names) and row names are required.
+> Directory of the observational data for group 2.
+Data must be stored with rows as samples and columns as variables, also header (column names) and row names are required.

 ```yaml
 data: